bright/new-www/content/blog/5-feedback-models-you-should-know-about.md

 <GiphyEmbed url='https://giphy.com/gifs/season-3-the-simpsons-3x12-3orifiIsFs8CymKf6w' />

-**5. Green feedback**
+## **5. Green feedback**

 Green feedback takes something form Finish schooling and long-life learning philosophy.
-It is focused on building quality standards in someone’s behaviours which makes their work more effective in the long term.
-It is fully conscious process.
-It is also solution oriented and reinforces good behaviour patterns.
-It should be always the rigger for further learning.
+I**t is focused on building quality standards in someone’s behaviours which makes their work more effective in the long term.
+It is a fully conscious process.** It is also solution oriented and reinforces good behaviour patterns.
+It should be always the trigger for further learning.

 The structure of green feedback looks as follows: